lannashelton/hydrus-ai-taggers/README.md

 It creates booru-like tags (1girl, solo, brown hair, sitting etc.).

 When AI tagger encounters a video, it generates 5 images from evenly distributed parts of the video and tags them.
-It is possible to manually increase or decrease the amount of frames generated from each video.
+It is possible to manually increase or decrease the amount of frames generated from each video by changing a few lines in code.
 More frames increases accuracy but makes each video take longer to process.

 #### Face Detection and Recognition
 Face detection and recognition is a 2 step process.
 Detecting faces creates a DB file with embeddings.
 Recognition command creates persons by looking at these embeddings and calculating their similarity with all other faces in DB.
 It is possible to automatically use a staged calculation that improves accuracy.